Sheba97/turtlebot3_autonomus_driving/README.md

 README – Control Square Task & ROS Message Task
 📌 Overview

-This repository contains two ROS packages developed for the CO3242 coursework:
+This repository contains two ROS packages developed for the Autumonous System using Turtlebot3 Burger:

 ControlSquareOdometry – A package that drives a differential-drive robot in a square using encoder-based odometry and simple motion control.